ekernf01/perturbation_data/README.md

 - save an AnnData object in `perturbation_data/perturbations/<dataset_name>/test.h5ad`.
 - ensure that the result passes the assertions done by `pereggrn_perturbations.check_perturbation_dataset()`.

-This README may be out of date (the checker function is authoritative), but here are some key requirements as of 2023 Nov 02.
+This README may be out of date (the checker function is authoritative), but here are some key requirements current as of 2024 Aug 16.

 - There must be a file `test.h5ad` containing perturbation transcriptomics data, and optionally a file `train.h5ad` containing time-series data from the same system.
+Another optional file is `screen.csv` containing gross phenotypic outcomes (not the full transcriptome) of genetic perturbations.
+- If `screen.csv` is present, then reading it via `pd.read_csv()` must yield a dataframe with a column `perturbation` containing the names of the genes perturbed.
 - Each h5ad must have a column `"perturbation"` in `.obs` with dtype `str`, indicating what gene or genes are perturbed (e.g. `"FOXN1"` or `"FOXN1,PAX9"`).
 - Each must have a boolean column in `.obs` called `"is_control"`, with the obvious meaning.
 - Each must have a column `gene_rank` in `.var` containing a positive integer rank for each gene (lower values are more interesting; we might select e.g. the bottom 1,000 genes).